-For Mac users, a good idea is to keep digital photos in the application Pictures.
+For Mac users, a good idea is to keep digital photos in the application Photographs.
 It has many interesting options for sorting and storing information about each picture separately.
 From the model of the camera or the mobile phone from which the capture was taken, and up to date, resolution, focus (focal length), aperture, GPS coordinates.
 All this information metadata from the photo file are added by the camera in a format EXIF.
 No separate file is required for EXIF.

-Additional information added to a photo as well locations, facial identification of the people in the picture, keywords, copyright and other details can be added manually in the application Pictures or in other similar photo management and administration applications.
+Additional information added to a photo as well locations, facial identification of the people in the picture, keywords, copyright and other details can be added manually in the application Photographs or in other similar photo management and administration applications.
 This information will be manually added to the metadata and retained in the standard IPTC (International Press Telecommunications Council).

 The new versions of iOS are able to automatically add a lot of information in IPTC with little help from the user.
 For example, if in an image you are suggested to add a name for a detected face, the application will automatically search for and detect that face in other photos.
 Thus it can do a quick sorting and a separate virtual gallery.
 "People & Places"On iOS 13, for example.